 TRUNCATE vs DELETE in SQL

 As I said both commands are used to remove data in SQL, DELETE is more common than TRUNCATE as it's part of the essential CRUD (Create, Read, Update, and Delete) operation, but there are subtle differences between them.
-Let's see them first :
+Let's see them first :1.
+The first and most important difference between TRUNCATE and DELETE command in SQL is that truncate doesn't log row level details while delete is logged.
+Since TRUNCATE is not logged, it's not possible to rollback it e.g. in Oracle.
+But some database may provide rollback functionality for truncate, on the other hand, DELETE is always logged and can be rolled back.

 2) Due to above reason, TRUNCATE command is much faster than DELETE, and due to same reason, you should not use DELETE to remove large data set, since every delete operation is logged, it may be possible that your log segment gets filled and blew up, if you try to empty a large table using DELETE command.